krakrukra/PocketAdmin/README.md

 they are not intended to be included in any other files.

 for your convenience, there is a dfu firmware image available in /extra/
-directory. the name format is like this: firmware\_RRNNN, where
+directory. the name format is like this: firmware\_RRNNN.dfu, where
 RR stands for board revision (13 = rev 1.3) , NNN stands for firmware version.
 For example, firmware\_13000.dfu means board revision 1.3, firmware version 0